ktgrondahl/SOAR_Practice/Soar_tutorial.md

 		    ...
 		}

-This rule will only match if there is a value of the variable <fruit> whose name is NOT Banana.
+This rule will only match if there is a value of the variable fruite whose name is NOT Banana.
 (A variable could be used in place of the Constant Banana, in order to test that there is no element fruit with the attribute name.)

 It is important to avoid checking for the negation of a working memory element that is created with i-support.
 This would wind up in an infinite loop.